vecto-ai/vecto-ai.github.io/pages/projects/BATS.rst

    Figure 1.
 "Linguistic regularitities": linear vector offsets as model of linguistic relations (Mikolov et al., 2013) [#f1]_

 For example, consider a pair of words $a : a' :: b : b$ such as *man: woman :: king : queen*.
-Mikolov et al. proposed that the $b'$ word could be found with the help of the offset between the words $b$ and $a$:
+Mikolov et al. proposed that the $b'$ word vector could be found with the help of the offset between the word vectors $b$ and $a$:

 $$b'=argmax_{~d\in{V}}(cos(b',b-a+a'))$$